 If you wish to use your US cell phone in France, don't forget to have it unlocked before leaving the US, because it is difficult (and expensive) to do it here.
-We highly recommend purchase of a local phone because it is expensive to dial a US number to reach a student who is resident in Aix!
+We highly recommend purchase of a local phone because it is expensive to dial a US number to reach a student residing in Aix!